limx0/nautilus_talks/20220617/slides.md

 ---

-# Building a Complete Trading System
+# Nautilus as a Complete Trading System
 <!-- @brad -->

 <!-- Talk about concrete components / features -->

-* or why wouldn't I just use `insert xyz project I found on github`
+* _or why wouldn't I just use `XYZ project I found on github`_

 ---

-* Backtest models (fill model, order latency, simulation modules)
+* Backtest simulations → fill models, order latency, among other models.
-* Orders → order tags, TIF, stop-loss/take-profit, brackets
+* Orders → order tags, Time-In-Force, stop-loss/take-profit, bracket orders
-* Accounts (cash and margin)
+* Accounts → cash and margin
-* Positions (netting and hedging OMS)
+* Positions → netting and hedging Order-Management-System, realised, unrealised pnls
-* Portfolio
+* Portfolio component → query positions, values
-* Persistence (events/state with Redis)
-* CacheDatabase (Redis)
+* Persistence → every pieve of data and event (live and backtest) can be persisted automatically
+* CacheDatabase → store execution state (orders) and strategy state in-memory or Redis

 ---

-* Actors
+* Actors → Custom components that can interact with the system in any way
-* Message bus
+* Message bus → Point-to-point, request-response, or pub-sub messaging across the entire system
-* Custom data
-    - Market stats, scoreboard, twitter feed
-    - Historic and live
+* Custom data → Market stats, scoreboard, twitter feed, Historic and live
-* Risk engine
+* Risk engine → Fat finger checks, order frequency limits etc
-* Cache
+* Cache → easily pull data from a central place from strategy/actor with a single line
-* Clock / Time events
+* Clock / Time events → Trigger events at times or on a timer for custom callbacks or triggers

 ---
 <!-- @brad -->